zofnork/zofnork/README.md

 - 👷‍♂️ I have interest in data engineering
 - 🖥 I’m looking for opportunities in data science or machine learning
 - 📫 How to reach me:
-  - 📷 instagram / 🐦twitter / ▶ youtube / 📧 gmail: zofnork
+  - 📷 instagram / 🐦twitter / ▶ youtube / 🎵 TikTok / 📧 gmail: zofnork
   - linkedin : Rama Adilla Zein